CONTENTS

 Noh Foods, so good it's literally out of this world

-Congratulations to local company, Noh Foods, on its 60th anniversary.
+Congratulations to local company Noh Foods' 60th anniversary in 2024.
 Raymond Noh took over the business from his parents who started the company.
 Today, there are about 40 Noh products with 80% of sales outside Hawaii.
 Noh sauces are on the US mainland, Europe and even in space, the final frontier.
 In the late 1980s a Houston company that did the catering for NASA told Raymond that the Noh teriyaki sauce had already been on four space shuttle missions.
 They said one of the astronauts asked for teriyaki sauce.
 The catering company tested different brands of teriyaki sauces.
 Noh teriyaki sauce was the best.

 Congratulations Noh Foods and our friend Howard, Raymond's brother, the only Noh we know.